kaihuchen/AutonomousBackseatDriver/README.md

 ### Case: unreasonable traffic sign
 ![speed limit 0](images/speed_limit_0.png)
-- Notes: test whether system has the commonsense to no obey unreasonable traffic sign
+- Notes: test whether system has the common sense to no obey unreasonable traffic sign
 - Response from OpenAI GPT-4V: The image appears to show a speed limit sign with the number "0" on it.
 This sign is not practical for normal traffic conditions since a speed limit of "0" miles per hour would mean no movement is allowed.
 This could be a sign that has been altered for humorous purposes or represents an artistic or symbolic message rather than an actual traffic control device.

     In a real-world scenario, if you encounter a sign that you believe is incorrect or seems to be a mistake, you should not follow it literally.
 Instead, drive at a speed that is safe for the road conditions and in accordance with the typical legal speed limits for the area, while seeking further clarification from local traffic authorities if possible.